Neodivert/como/README.md

 * load textures and apply them to walls of cubes, cones, cylinders and spheres.
 For every wall and its texture, user can set the texture's offset and scale over the wall.
 * save and load scenes.

-[Check COMO's wiki](https://github.com/moisesjbc/como/wiki) for learning what you can do with COMO and how to do it.

 ## Technical features